lapinek/pangea-cloud-vue/README.md

 * `Domain` is the Pangea service domain.

   Use the `Domain` value to populate the `VITE_PANGEA_AUTHN_DOMAIN` variable in your newly created `.env.local`.

-* `Default Token` is a service-level access token that provides access to the entire AuthN service instance and should not be exposed on the client side of your application.
-You might need this token for performing general administration of the service; for example, terminating all sessions for a user.
-You can also use the service token to protect your API server that your SPA could be depended on.

-  Use the `Default Token` value to populate the `PANGEA_AUTHN_TOKEN` variable in your `.env.local`.

 * `Client Token` has limited access to the AuthN instance and can be stored and used in the browser.
 With the client token, your SPA can authorize calls for signing a user in, refreshing the user session, and terminating the user session on the Pangea server.
 The respective endpoints used for these calls are described in Pangea's API documentation: